cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/virtio.rst

 *   Virtio supports software vlan stripping and inserting.

-*   Virtio supports using port IO to get PCI resource when UIO module is not available.
+*   Virtio supports using port IO to get PCI resource when uio/igb_uio module is not available.

 Prerequisites
 -------------